 Inland Valley Daily Empire and

-Ontario Daily Report comprise the bulk of the materials.
+Ontario Daily Report as well as performing arts clippings comprise the bulk of the materials.
 The collection also includes event flyers, photographs of theater productions, correspondence, and general LGBT articles.

 Center for Healthy Aging records (0414) The Center for Healthy Aging is a Santa Monica based organization whose main goal is to provide health advice and counselling for senior citizens who might otherwise not be able to afford such care.
 The Center began in 1976 under the name of Senior Health Peer Counseling; the name was changed to Center for Healthy Aging in 1995.
 The collection presently contains materials from the governing board meetings, correspondence of the Center's two executive officers, Bernice Bratter (1976-1985) and Monika White (1985-the present), some publications, materials relating to grants and to cooperative efforts between the Center and other charitable organizations on the Westside of Los Angeles.